-- This area of the budget is anticipated to increase by \$221,039 or 7.53% of the budget increase. - This is an area of the budget that has been partially funded by the Town's capital non-recurring fund over the past several years.
-The Board of Finance originally recommended \$274,000 to be funded by the Town's Capital Non-Recurring account for the purchase of Chromebook and licenses.
-However, the Legislative Council added \$135,00 of this reduction back into the Board of Education's budget for a net reduction of \$139,000.
-Again, this amount will be funded through the Town's Capital non-recurring account. - o All other equipment accounts are expected to decrease by -\$45,933.
+- O This area of the budget is anticipated to increase by \$370,255 or 9.60% of the budget increase. - o The majority of this increase can be found in technology equipment.

+This is an area of the budget that has been funded by the Town's capital non-recurring fund over the past several years.
+The requested increase here is for \$405,972 of which \$144,540 of this increase is a result of the Town funding part of the current year's request.

+o All other equipment accounts are expected to decrease by -\$35,717.